 Commercial Farm Service Program

-CNFA implemented the Commercial Farm Service Program (CFSP), a two-year project funded by the United States Agency for International Development’s (USAID) Innovation Fund for Ethiopian Agriculture (IFEA).
-CFSP adapted our proven Farm Service Center (FSC) model to the Ethiopian context for the first time.
-By establishing FSCs as “one-stop shops” in their communities, entrepreneurs provide a complete range of inputs, services, information and output marketing linkages to Ethiopian smallholders.
+CNFA implemented the Commercial Farm Service Program (CFSP) (2012-2014) was a two-year project funded by USAID’s Innovation Fund for Ethiopian Agriculture (IFEA), adapting its proven Farm Service Center (FSC) model to the Ethiopian context for the first time.
+By establishing FSCs as “one-stop shops” in their communities, entrepreneurs provide a complete range of inputs, services, information, and output marketing linkages to Ethiopian smallholders.
 This model continues to support farmers in making the transition from subsistence to commercial production as part of the Feed the Future Farm Service Center Program, launched in 2015.

-The FSCs – located in Ambo, Bishoftu, Fiche, Dodola, Nekemte and Shashamane – support the input supply sector in Ethiopia by providing brand label, high quality inputs through safe and environmentally sound stores.
-Formally open for business as of October 2013, each FSC provides smallholder farmers with quality inputs and services that have been customized to their local production needs.
-These inputs and services are accompanied by expert agronomic and veterinary consultations and FSC-led trainings and demonstrations.
-Through continued mentoring and training, the program has provided these locally-owned businesses with uniform branding, technical and business management training, and assistance with inventory management, marketing, and agriculture extension and outreach.
-In support of the wholesale buying cooperative, CFSP staff worked with the FSC-owner/operators to legally establish and register a joint venture named EGAA Agricultural Input Supply PLC.
+Through mentoring and training, the program has provided these locally-owned businesses with uniform branding, technical and business management training, expert agronomic and veterinary consultations, and assistance with inventory management, marketing, and agriculture extension and outreach.
+In support of the wholesale buying cooperative, CFSP staff worked with the FSC-owners and operators to legally establish and register a joint venture named EGAA Agricultural Input Supply PLC.

-- Established six locally (Ethiopian) owned, retail farm supply and service locations (FSCs) with inventories, training, services and output market linkages;
+- Established six locally owned retail farm supply and service locations (FSCs) with inventories, training, services, and output market linkages;

 - Created a wholesale buying cooperative, owned by and dedicated to serving the inventory needs of the FSCs and linking them to national and international suppliers;